aaroncorona/GTA-Game/README.md

 ## 🕹️ Game Features
 1. **City Driving**: Simulates driving on a road with surrounding buildings
 2. **Nitro**: Click R to get a nitro boost, which increases the car's speed by 300%
+3. **Battle**: Defeat cops to earn money
-3. **High Scores**: Save and display high scores for money collected to see where you rank all time
+4. **High Scores**: Save and display high scores for money collected to see where you rank all time

 ## 🗂️ File Descriptions